zeliard/GameLift/Cocos2dxGameClient/README.md

 ## How-to

- - Edit main.cpp file and then set your GameLift ALIAS_ID.
+ - Edit main.cpp file and then set your GameLift ALIAS_ID, GAMELIFT_REGION.
  - Build and Run.
  - Press 'L' to login to the GameLiftGameServer.